WAT-THE-FRICC/AstroHUD/README.md

 * Healing TargetID displays patient's ammo in clip, so medics can wait until reload finishes before using Ãœber
 * Vaccinator resistance indicator is where the ammo indicator would be, easily accessible.
 YouTuber Skymin stated she likes the resistance type to be easily accessible in Aar's YouTube Custom HUD video.
 * Disguise menu uses icons instead of class images.
 Easier to read, I find it.
+* Bottom left player model rotation defaults make it easier for spies to check Mediguns (especially Server-clearing Specialized Killstreak Long-@** name Healing Thing) and Sniper's Razorback (tip: when checking the Sniper's secondary, the Razorback will not show.
+If he does not have anything on his back or any type of secondary weapon, he is running Razorback.)

 Customizations (see the wiki page for more):
 * Currently supports custom fonts, just go to the AstroHUD/Customizations/[fontname]/clientscheme_astrofonts.res file, copy it, and paste it into AstroHUD/resource.
 It WILL overwrite the existing file but it is fine.